mcmtroffaes/improb/_sources/introduction.txt

 :class:`collections.Iterable` corresponds to the event (specified as a Python set)::

-    {omega for omega in iterable if omega in pspace}
+    {omega for omega in iterable}

+where all elements *omega* must belong to the possibility space *pspace*.

 For convenience, you can also specify an event as :const:`True` (which corresponds to the full set) or :const:`False` (which corresponds to